mui/material-ui/docs/pages/blog/2021-q2-update.md

 - 🔥 We have made enough progress to ship [v5.0.0-beta.0](https://github.com/mui-org/material-ui/releases/tag/v5.0.0-beta.0).
 A few statistics to give an idea of the effort that went into it:

   - [12 months](/blog/2020-q2-update/#product) of dedicated focus.
-Early on, we stopped work on v4.
+Early on, we stopped work on v4 to fully dedicate to this effort.
   - 3,475 pull requests
   - 5,092 commits (the extra commits came from the merge of [material-ui-pickers](https://github.com/mui-org/material-ui-pickers))
   - 398 new contributors
   - The equivalent of, on average, four full-time developers working on it (core team + community).
+  - 38 alpha releases, we release once a week.

 - 👩‍🎤 We have rolled out the new **style engine** to all the components.
   The community provided invaluable assistance in completing this effort.